FREE MENTAL HEALTH ASSESSMENT. start here

 Some types of therapy include:

-A mental health provider will best be able to assess which type of therapy could help, as well as determine if remote sessions are a good option.
+Using online mental health services can help you assess which type of therapy could help, as well as determine if remote sessions are a good option.

 It can be!
 Like any form of therapy, the effectiveness of individual counseling over the phone is reliant on a variety of factors — including finding the right therapist for you and an openness to treatment.